bipinkc19/squat-counter/README.md

 ## Credits for the model implementation [this repo](https://github.com/ildoonet/tf-pose-estimation)

-- Impleted the use of posenet model and ran it locally also setting up environments
+- Implemented the use of posenet model and ran it locally setting up the environment.

 ## Run
 ```bash